 Victoria Park

 Being Charlottetown’s largest park, Victoria Park is home to lots of winter family fun.
 Grab your skates and helmet and head to the outdoor skating rink, which is open daily.
-The walking trails are open even when snow is falling.
+The walking trails are open even when snow is falling and Some of the trails are groomed for cross-country skiing.

 Details